-Benefit changes: There were no benefit changes noted that affected the 2020 valuation.
+Benefit changes: There were no benefit changes noted that affected the 2022 valuation.
 (This information can be found in Note 9 sections titled "Benefits Provided".)

-Changes in assumptions: The following changes were noted that affected the 2020 assumptions.
+Changes in actuarial assumptions: The following changes were noted that affected the 2022 assumptions:

-- FRS: The discount rate and long-term expected rate of return was decreased from 6.90% to 6.80%, and the inflation rate decreased from 2.60% to 2.40%. - HIS: The discount rate was decreased from 3.50% to 2.21%.
-The municipal bond rate used to determine total pension liability was decreased from 3.50% to 2.21%.
+- FRS: The long-term expected rate of return was decreased from 6.80% to 6.70%. - HIS: The demographic assumptions for the Special Risk class were updated to reflect plan changes due to HB5007, HB689, and SB838. - HIS: The election assumption for vested terminated members were updated from 20% to 50% to reflect recent experience. - HIS: The municipal bond rate used to determine total pension liability was increased from 2.16% to 3.54%.